 EU citizens are nationals from Austria, Belgium, Bulgaria, Croatia, Cyprus (applies to the Greek-Cypriot area only), the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 EEA citizens are citizens from Liechtenstein, Switzerland, Norway and Iceland.

 Tuition fee covers expenses related to lectures, guidance, supervision and exams.
 In case you do not pass a course you are eligible for two re-examinations

-Please find payment instructions in a separate letter sent immediately after your preliminary admission letter.
+Please find payment instructions in your admission letter.

 If your bank requires name and address of the beneficiary of the transfer order to complete it, please use the following:

 9220 Aalborg East

 If a student wishes to withdraw from Aalborg University prior to the commencement of studies the paid tuition fee will be refunded in full.
 If a student withdraws from Aalborg University within the first month of the semester, i.e. February in regards to the spring semester and September in regards to the autumn semester, only part of the tuition fee will be refunded.
 However, if the student withdraws from Aalborg University later than one month after the commencement of studies the student will not be eligible for a refund.

 Programme: BSc in Applied Industrial Electronics.
 Tuition fee 2023 at DKK 106,500.